hbkworld/streaming-spec/streaming.md

 - dimensions: Array containing objects, describing each dimension.
 The number of elements in the array equals the number of dimensions of each point.
 - unit: Unit of the dimension
-- min: Optional parameter
+- min: Minimum of value range of the dimension (Optional parameter)
-- max: Optional parameter
+- max: Maxmum of value range of the dimension (Optional parameter)

 #### Unit